oktrueque/moderador/src/main/resources/static/vendors/chartist/CODINGSTYLE.md

 ### Comments

 Comments are the only way others and **YOURSELF** know why a particular code was written and why it was written in the way it was.
-It's crucial that you comment your code parts and specially code that is not trivial.
+It's crucial that you description your code parts and specially code that is not trivial.

 Self explaining code is a **MYTH**.
 There is no such thing as self explaining code.
 Also there is no such thing as too many comments.
 There is only too little comments.

-When you comment code don't comment what's coded, comment why it was coded this way and comment the thinking behind.
+When you description code don't description what's coded, description why it was coded this way and description the thinking behind.
 Also include links in your comments to open issues, specifications etc.

 **Not recommended**